Tom Delbanco, MD &

 Dr. Elmore’s clinical and scientific interests include variability in cancer screening, diagnostic testing, and the evaluation of new technologies.
 She has co-authored a textbook on epidemiology, biostatistics, and preventive medicine.
 In addition, Dr. Elmore enjoys seeing patients as a primary care internist and teaching clinical medicine to students and residents.

-Rossana Fazzina, MS, is the OpenNotes Research Program Administrator in the Division of General Medicine at Beth Israel Deaconess Medical Center.
+Rossana Fazzina, MS, is the OpenNotes Communications Program Manager in the Division of General Medicine at Beth Israel Deaconess Medical Center.
 She studied at the University of Turin (BS, MS) and at SDA Bocconi University where she received her second Master’s degree in Healthcare Management, Economics and Policy.
 She has experience conducting healthcare quality improvement research and performance improvement initiatives at the University of California, San Francisco.

 Her scientific interests have a strong focus on supporting measurable improvements in health care systems’ performances and fostering a culture of creativity and innovation.